SmartGridready/SmartGridready.github.io/docs/_sources/content/functional-profiles.rst.txt

       - The interface allows the setting of new setpoints and control parameters / characteristic curve values based on energy production or load forecasts, up to the inclusion of a digital twin.

-Levels 1-6 can be combined with a the monitoring (m) level if they offer read-only data points

 (see
 `FunctionalProfileDescription.xsd <https://github.com/SmartGridready/SGrSpecifications/blob/master/SchemaDatabase/SGr/Generic/BaseType_LevelOfOperationType.xsd>`__